bwesterb/draft-westerbaan-tls-xyber768d00/draft-tls-westerbaan-xyber768d00.md

     with more to come before Kyber is standardised.
 To promote interoperability of early implementations,
     this document specifies a preliminary hybrid post-quantum key agreement.

+## Warning: relation with X25519Kyber768Draft00 for HPKE

+In {{hpkexyber}} a hybrid KEM with the same name is defined for use in HPKE.
+It differs from the hybrid KEM implicit in this document: here we use the X25519 shared secret directly, whereas in {{hpkexyber}}, the ephemeral X25519 public key (ciphertext) is mixed in.
+For use in HPKE this is required to be IND-CCA2 robust.
+This is not required for use in TLS 1.3, thanks to the inclusion of the keyshare in the message transcript.

 # Conventions and Definitions